kestra-io/docs/content/blogs/2024-02-28-dbt-or-sqlmesh.md

 - Just like an inexperienced software engineer tends to write complex code with all the wrong abstractions, the same can happen in any project involving a SQL framework.

-Globally speaking it resonates a lot with what we hear here with Kestra users.
-Clean operations are the keystone to driving value out of data and navigating models and the chain value is hard.
+In conclusion, the emphasis on clean data operations resonates strongly with the growing adoption of tools like Kestra.
+After all, well-defined operations are fundamental to unlocking the true value of data, and managing complex data models and their value chains can be a significant challenge.

-Like Airflow was the first of a new generation of orchestrators, dbt was the first to emphasize software practice applied to data analytics.
-New actors are coming into the game, bringing new improvements and new visions along the way.
+Just as Airflow pioneered a new generation of data orchestration tools, dbt was the first to champion the application of software development best practices to data analytics.
+However, the landscape is constantly evolving, with new players emerging and introducing innovative solutions and fresh perspectives.

-To somehow answer the question raised in the head title: the time to switch depends on your team's and your company's maturity. dbt has the biggest community and tons of documentation and tutorials.
-It’s probably the best tool to start with if you want something battle-tested by a lot of users.
-If you need more solutions regarding proper operation and environment management, then using SQLMesh could be something to think of.
+So, when is the right time to consider switching from dbt to SQLMesh?
+The answer ultimately depends on the specific maturity level of your team and organization.

+dbt boasts a large and active community, along with extensive documentation and readily available tutorials.
+This makes it an excellent choice, especially for those seeking a well-established and user-tested solution.
+On the other hand, if your primary concern lies in robust operational capabilities and comprehensive environment management, then SQLMesh might be a more suitable option to explore.

 Are you already using dbt?
 Do you plan to use SQLMesh?
 At Kestra we would love to hear from you.
 You can [join the Slack community](https://kestra.io/slack) we're we'll be happy to help you in your development.